 The day my stepfather flew away, I was left with a sheared-off tree.
 The torn tree stands like a sculpture in my backyard, reminding me of my woodworking father, a carpenter, and our struggle between this life and the next.
 Earlier in the week I’d gone to San Diego to see my father, knowing his time was near.
 That night, as he lay dying, a huge storm blew through the Columbia Gorge where we now live.

-When we arrived home, the view out our kitchen window revealed a squalid scene of uprooted trees and broken branches.
-In the forest we call our backyard, the bank slopes sharply down to a creek, then rises again on the other side.
-Across the creek a large oak tree had split in two and fallen toward our house, at and angle that just missed our deck.
+The next morning I got the call and knew my father was gone.
+Later that day, when we arrived home, the view out our kitchen window revealed a squalid scene of uprooted trees and broken branches.
+In the forest of our backyard, the bank slopes sharply down to a creek, then rises again on the other side.
+Across the creek a large oak tree had split in two and fallen toward our house at and angle that just missed our deck.
 As it fell, it sheared off another tree about twenty feet up its tall trunk.
 The raw wood of the tree reveals a V-shape at the apex, one side splintered off into a thinly connected wing.
 Still damp, the exposed core reflects the sunlight as it careens down the trunk, twisting to one side, then shears off at a sharp angle.
 Red sap oozed around the fresh wound, outlining the design with a red-orange glow in the final rays of the dying day.

 The year before, an arborist removed a tree that threatened our house and deck; otherwise we might’ve come home to far more devastation.
 I gazed out on this scene, in awe of the mess — tree branches broken off with such force they stuck in the bank like sheared saplings; but this tall, ripped-in-half tree appeared as a sculpture, a piece of freshly hewn wood, an ethereal piece of art proclaiming something–a message if I could just see it.
 A great struggle, a greater victory.
 It appears abstractly as a diving bird, or descending dove, holy spirit-style.
 Once you’ve seen it, you cannot unsee it.

 How much faith is enough?
-I’d pondered this question, along with the strength and size of a mustard seed, on the day my father flew away, asking for a sign that his spirit lived on.
+I’d pondered this question, along with the strength and size of a mustard seed on the day my father flew away, asking for a sign that his spirit lived.

 He had gone to church for some of his life–many of my childhood years, and certainly his early years as one of twelve children growing up in the backwoods of Maine.
 When I was nine, we’d driven from southern California to Maine in his work truck, outfitted with a camper shell, heading to a family reunion in honor of his parent’s 50th wedding anniversary.
 At the time of his death, he was the last survivor of his six sisters and five brothers.

 When I was four, I was the flower girl in my parent’s wedding.
 They were happy for awhile, but theirs was a tumultuous marriage, not pretty toward the end.
 They complained loudly about each other, treating each other poorly.
-He had a sense of humor, an occasional sparkle still frequenting his mischievous eyes, so most of the time, my sympathies lay with him.
-He’d given me many reasons to love him, never any not to.
+He had a sense of humor, an occasional sparkle still frequenting his mischievous eyes, so my sympathies often lay with him.
+He’d never given me any reason not to love him, and so many reasons to laugh.

-When I went down to see him, his liver was failing; the doctors suspected cancer.
+When I went down to California the last time to see him, his liver was failing; the doctors suspected cancer.
 We talked of many things, and then he said he’d been hunting at the club the day before…

 I said I thought he’d come to the hospital in an ambulance.